Knitting for Olive

 www.knittingforolive.dk - support@knittingforolive.dk

 © Knittingforolive 2025 - reprinting or copying prohibited.
-The pattern and the finished knitted product may only be used for private use.
+The pattern and the finished knitted product are for private use only.

 the stitches are cast on with a provisional cast-on.
 Then the right armhole, front piece, left

-casting on stitches, binding off and short rows (German Short Rows).
-The top is joined at
+casting on stitches, binding off, and short rows (German Short Rows).
+The top is joined at the

-the right armhole with mattress stitch, which gives an invisible seam.
+right armhole with mattress stitch, creating an invisible seam.

 Finally, an I-cord edge is knitted along the shoulder straps and neckline for a neat finish.

-Line Top is knitted in stripes with two colors.
-One color is knitted with wider stripes and thus becomes the
+The Line Top is knitted in stripes with two colors.
+One color is knitted in wider stripes and thus becomes the

 dominant color.
 The choice of color allows for different expressions – two distinct colors give a strong